leesin926/desktop-tutorial/README.md

-# This is an Empty Python Project
+# This is an Empty  Project